Eden Street Arncliffe Central

 The material expression of the architectural and landscape elements integrates Aboriginal design principles derived through consultation with WSP’s Indigenous Specialist Services.

 Buildings A and B are inspired by the local landscape, with water elements and the La Perouse and Arncliffe cliffs influencing the architecture.
-Building A is informed by the water and the air in terms of indigenous lore.
+Building A is informed by the water and the air regarding indigenous lore.
 The podium design of Building A features scaled teal-coloured zinc panelling – almost like architectural fish scales – that essentially wraps around the building.”

 Meanwhile, the subterranean and formative parts of the earth inform the façade of Building B, which imbues a richer palette of earth-stained aggregate concrete with a natural colour brick-skinned podium.
-Using concrete and curvaceous form, the architecture is dotted with plants – much like you get in sandstone crops.
-Planters extend the height of the Buildings A and B to perceive the nearby parkland as wrapping up the breadth of the towers.
+Using concrete and curvaceous form, the architecture is dotted with plants, much like in sandstone crops.
+Planters extend the height of Buildings A and B to perceive the nearby parkland as wrapping up the breadth of the towers.

-Building D, which is close to the Princes Highway, takes its form from the dark greys of a spent banksia seed pod.
+Building D, which is close to the Princes Highway, forms from the dark greys of a spent banksia seed pod.
 It features a dark charcoal palette and light concrete base with black ‘popped out’ steel-framed windows to mimic the husk.

-Building C (the social housing tower) interprets the banksia integrifolia in full bloom.
+Building C (the social and affordable housing tower) interprets the Banksia Integrifolia in full bloom.
 It adopts a warm colour palette, with architectural ‘fins’ lining the building, inspired by the flower stamen.

 The project also consulted Auntie Yvonne Sims, an Elder of the Bidjigal people, and Indigigrow, led by Uncle Peter Cooley.
 The landscape design will include plantings of significant portions of native species, including the Eastern Suburbs Banksia Scrub.

-Our landscape architects have developed an abstracted play area based on indigenous flora in a co-design process with Auntie Yvonne, who is very passionate about social housing, child safety, observable play spaces, and enhanced amenities for children.
+Our landscape architecture team developed an abstracted play area based on indigenous flora in a co-design process with Auntie Yvonne, passionate about social housing, child safety, observable play spaces, and enhanced amenities for children.

 Other design interventions include cultural markers and incorporating gathering areas and quiet places to connect.